tessia-project/tessia-baselib/doc/developers/documentation.md

 -->
 # Working with documentation

-The project's documentation uses markdown format and mkdocs to build the html pages.
+The project's documentation uses the markdown format and mkdocs to build the html pages.
 Markdown is an easy-to-learn and well known format (same as used in Github).

 Mkdocs has a simple usage and does not neeed a complex configuration like sphinx to be used.
 If you are interested you can find the details [here](http://www.mkdocs.org/).

 As Gitlab has built-in support to parse markdown and display html while browsing files, all documentation can either be built in html by mkdocs or visualized directly on gitlab.
-Keep that in mind when editing the files, as there might be slightly differences between the markdown supported by each of them.
+Keep that in mind when editing the files, as there might be slight differences between the markdown supported by each of them.

 For explanation on the markdown syntax, see [Gitlab explanation](https://github.com/gitlabhq/gitlabhq/blob/master/doc/markdown/markdown.md).